Sauhard74/Ell-ena/docs/project-overview.md

 Ell-ena: "Got it!
 I've created a reminder for 'Submit GSoC proposal' due this
          Friday at 5:00 PM."

-[Two weeks later]
+[Two days later]

 You: "What was that deadline I had for the GSoC thing?"

-Ell-ena: "You had a reminder to 'Submit GSoC proposal' that was due last
+Ell-ena: "You had a reminder to 'Submit GSoC proposal' that was due this
          Friday at 5:00 PM.
-Did you complete this?"
+Did you complete this yet?"
 ```

 ## Planned Key Features